JNPRAutomate/network_anomalies_automated_remediation_with_appformix_northstar_saltstack/README.md

 Then log in to the Northstar GUI and verify in the ```topology``` menu if the device ```core-rtr-p-02``` is in maintenance.

-screenshot

 ## Run the event driven automation demo:

 ### Create Appformix webhook notifications.

-You can do it from Appformix GUI, settings, Notification Settings, Notification Services, add service.
+You can do it from Appformix GUI.
+Select:
-Then:
+- settings
+- Notification Settings
+- Notification Services
+- add service.
-service name: provide the name appformix_to_saltstack
+    - service name: provide the name appformix_to_saltstack
-URL endpoint: provide the Salt master IP and Salt webhook listerner port (```HTTP://192.168.128.174:5001/appformix_to_saltstack``` as example).
+    - URL endpoint: provide the Salt master IP and Salt webhook listerner port (```HTTP://192.168.128.174:5001/appformix_to_saltstack``` as example).
-setup
+    - setup

 ### Create Appformix alarms, and map these alarms to the webhook you just created.

-You can do it from the Appformix GUI, Alarms, add rule.
+You can do it from the Appformix GUI.
+Select:
-Then, as example:
+- Alarms
+- add rule
-Name: use in_unicast_packets_core-rtr-p-02,
+    - Name: use in_unicast_packets_core-rtr-p-02,
-Module: select Alarms,
+    - Module: select Alarms,
-Alarm rule type: select Static,
+    - Alarm rule type: select Static,
-scope: select network devices,
+    - scope: select network devices,
-network device/Aggregate: select core-rtr-p-02,
+    - network device/Aggregate: select core-rtr-p-02,
-generate: select generate alert,
+    - generate: select generate alert,
-For metric: select interface_in_unicast_packets,
+    - For metric: select interface_in_unicast_packets,
-When: select Average,
+    - When: select Average,
-Interval(seconds): use 60,
+    - Interval(seconds): use 60,
-Is: select Above,
+    - Is: select Above,
-Threshold(Packets/s): use 300,
+    - Threshold(Packets/s): use 300,
-Severity: select Warning,
+    - Severity: select Warning,
-notification: select custom service,
+    - notification: select custom service,
-services: select the service name you created (appformix_to_saltstack),
+    - services: select the service name you created (appformix_to_saltstack),
-save.
+    - save.

 ### Watch webhook notifications and ZMQ messages